 San Manuel, and the two other tribes backing the online tribal initiative, lead the Protect Tribal Sovereignty & Safe Gaming campaign.
 This has focused on sportsbook operators being out-of-state corporations looking to turn a profit, not support homelessness efforts in California.

 The Coalition for Safe, Responsible Gaming, the in-person tribal initiative campaign, has attacked online sports betting as being a danger to kids.

 Those campaigns seem to be having success, with tribally commissioned polling showing the operator initiative losing support.
 Tribes no longer believe a viable online alternative to the operator initiative is needed on the 2022 ballot.

 A legal challenge against the in-person tribal initiative from card rooms posed another possible reason to submit for 2022.
-But California courts have rejected the case twice.
+But California courts have dismissed the case twice.

 The online tribal initiative likely will have a better chance in 2024.
 Then it might also have more broad tribal support.